Rhoguns/3311project/README.md

     - `PaymentRefundedState`

 ## How to run the application
-From the project root, compile and run the test/demo file in `backend/src`:
+From the project root, compile and run the test file in `backend/src`: